-- 17.1 The company will pay the employee an additional loading determined in accordance with this clause before paid annual holiday leave is taken unless the leave is in advance.
-This applies if the leave is taken in more than one block. - 17.2 The loading Is 171⁄2% per week of the appropriate ordinary weekly time rate of pay prescribed by this agreement for the classification in which the employee was employed Immediately before commencing the employees' annual holiday.
+- 17.1 The company will pay the employee an additional loading determined in accordance with this clause before paid annual holiday leave is taken unless the leave is taken in advance. - 17.2 The loading is 171⁄2% per week of the appropriate ordinary weekly time rate of pay prescribed by this agreement for the classification in which the employee was employed immediately before commencing the employee's annual holiday.
 "Ordinary weekly time rate of pay" does not include any amount prescribed for weekend loadings, or any other allowances, penalties, shift allowances, overtime or any other payments prescribed by this agreement. - 17.3 No loading is payable to an employee who takes an annual holiday wholly or partly in advance.
-However, if the employment of the employee continues until the day when the employee would have become entitled under the Act to an annual holiday, the loading then becomes payable. - 17.4 Where, in accordance with the Annual Holldays Act, the company's establishment or part of it is temporarily closed down for the purpose of giving an annual holiday or leave without pay to the employees concerned: - (1) an employee who is entitled to an annual holiday and who is given and takes such a holiday shall be paid the loading; - (2) an employee who is not entitled to an annual holiday and who is given and takes leave without pay shall be paid (in addition to the amount payable to the employee under the Annual Holidays Act), such proportion of the loading that would have been payable to the employee under this clause if the employee had become entitled to an annual holiday prior to the closedown as the employee's qualifying period of employment in completed weeks bears to 52. - 17.5 If employment is terminated for reasons other than misconduct and there is an amount of annual holiday leave accrued that leave attracts a holiday leave loading. - 17.6 If a shift worker earns less on holiday (including leave loading) than in normal working hours the larger amount is paid (do not include the normal pay time worked on a public holiday in calculations).
+However, if the employment of the employee continues until the day when the employee would have become entitled under the Act to an annual holiday, the loading then becomes payable.

+- 17.4 Where, in accordance with the Annual Holidays Act, the company's establishment or part of it is temporarily closed down for the purpose of giving an annual holiday or leave without pay to the employees concerned: - (1) an employee who is entitled to an annual holiday and who is given and takes such a holiday must be paid the loading; - (2) an employee who is not entitled to an annual holiday and who is given and takes leave without pay must be paid (in addition to the amount payable to the employee under the Annual Holidays Act), such proportion of the loading that would have been payable to the employee under this clause if the employee had become entitled to an annual holiday prior to the closedown as the employee's qualifying period of employment in completed weeks bears to 52. - 17.5 If employment is terminated for reasons other than misconduct and there is an amount of annual holiday leave accrued, that leave attracts a holiday leave loading. - 17.6 If a shift worker earns less on holiday (including leave loading) than in normal working hours the larger amount is paid (do not include the normal pay time worked on a public holiday in calculations).